SCO Explains: Maratha Reservations Hearings- 102nd Amendment (4/4)

-In this episode of SCO Explains, we look at the background of the 102nd Constitutional Amendment Act, 2018 and the hearings and arguments in the Maratha Reservations case on whether it took away States’ powers to identify socially and educationally backward classes.
+In this episode of SCO Explains, we look at whether the 102nd Constitutional Amendment took away States’ powers to identify SEBCs.

 The Supreme Court read down the provision granting reservations for Marathas on 5th May 2021.
 In doing so, it affirmed the 50% rule and held that States no longer have the power to identify socially and educationally backward classes after the 102nd Amendment Act, 2018.

 In this four-part series of SCO Explains, we look at the hearings and the arguments in the Maratha Reservations case and place them in context.
 In the previous episodes, we have covered the litigation history of the case, the background and rationale of the 50% limit and the hearings and arguments regarding the set of issues on the 50%.